DejavuForensics/Ransomware/README.md

 -	start the wscript.exe file, which can indicate a payload download-based script (package body);
 -	generate IDS or IPS alerts with Snort and Suricata (network monitoring and management tools).

-######	Features related to DNS servers (Domain Name System, servers responsible for the translation of URL addresses in IP).
-It is investigated the audited file tries to:

--	connect to DNS servers of dynamic DNS providers;
--	connect to the expired malicious site 3322.org, or its related domain, 125.77.199.30;
--	resolve some Free Hosting domain, possibly malicious.

 ######	Features related to native Windows 7 OS programs.
 It is audited, during its execution, if the suspicious file tries to:

 -	allocate write and read memory for execution, usually for unpacking;